• Skip to primary navigation

 Shutter Magazine Rack

-Use a Louvered Door in Lieu of a Shutter
+Use a Louvered Door instead of a Shutter.

-This particular project is ½ of a bi-fold door similar to this one.
-Bi-fold louvered doors are inexpensive at second hand shops.
+This magazine holder project is 1/2 of a bi-fold door similar to this one.
+Bi-fold louvered doors are inexpensive at second-hand shops.
 I have made other shutter magazine holders by removing every other slat.
-Generally I would put the claw end of a hammer in the middle and do a quick snap, then remove the slat from each side.
+Generally, I would put the claw end of a hammer in the middle and do a quick snap, then remove the slat from each side.

-Remove Every Other Slat to Make Shutter Magazine Rack
+Remove Every Other Slat to Make the Shutter Magazine Rack

-Since I had never used one, it did take me a few tries to get it flush.
+Since I had never used one, it took me a few tries to get it flush with the side.

-The Multi-Max is an awesome tool!
+The Multi-Max is an excellent tool!
 There are many accessories available for it.
-I actually used it a lot when I removed layers of flooring while installing laminate floors.
+I used it a lot when I removed flooring layers while installing laminate floors.

-If you don't have this tool, you can use a small had saw.
-You can see how I did this kind of project without the tool in my post
+You can use a small hand saw if you don’t have this tool.
+You can see how I did this kind of project without the flush cut tool in my post.

 Look at all the new paint stirrers I have now!
-Smile And, the shutter magazine rack is almost done!
+And the shutter magazine rack is almost done!

 Option B to Remove Shutter Slats